CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** domain name space **

 DNS is a distributed database that manages the tree-shaped domain namespace (see Figure 2).
 The tree consists of nodes and leaves, which are called labels.
 The concatenation of the labels separated by dots results in a domain name.
 The domain namespace is divided into different domains.
-The topmost level, the root, is represented as a dot and named * root *.
+The top level, the root, is represented as a dot and referred to as * root *.
 Below are the top-level domains such as. * Com *,. * Edu *,. * De *,. * At *, then the second-level domains like. * Bund * etc.

 The domain name space stores information about the assignment of IP addresses to domain names.
 DNS can be referred to as a kind of directory in computer networks whose main task is to resolve names.
 It is sufficient, for example, to enter the domain name * www.bsi.bund.de * in the browser, DNS will find the corresponding IP address in the domain name space and the browser can connect to the result of the search for the corresponding web server.